 One common goal...

-That’s why we have chosen to call our initiative ‘Shelter’ and to ensure that our efforts are both practical and helpful.
+That’s why we have chosen to call our partnership with UN-Habitat ‘Shelter’ and to ensure that our efforts are both practical and helpful.
 Through Shelter, we are helping to address the related challenges by sharing our knowledge and expertise on the ground.

 Shelter means much more than providing adequate housing.
 It’s about creating safer surroundings.
 It’s about protecting the most vulnerable from the elements.
 It’s about building a better, sustainable future for all our communities.

 As our towns and cities grow at unprecedented rates, urbanization is one of the most pressing challenges facing the global community in the 21st century.
 Making sustainable improvements to the urban environment is critical to delivering lasting results for all our communities.
 As one of the world’s leading engineering consulting and professional services organisations, we are well positioned to support UN-Habitat's efforts to address this urgent challenge.

 ARCADIS’ talents span the fields of infrastructure, water, environment, buildings and urban planning at the highest levels.
 And the partnership with UN-Habitat integrates fully with our strategic ambition to play a meaningful role in our communities and to use our services and expertise in ways that positively impact the world.
 By combining the global reach of ARCADIS and the humanitarian mission of UN-Habitat, we can make a real difference in the world.

 Shelter focuses on two main activities: involving ARCADIS professionals in UN-Habitat projects on the ground such as the reconstruction program in Haiti; and transferring our urban planning and development knowledge by organizing seminars for city officials from around the world.